daffainfo/ctf-writeup/picoCTF 2023/useless/README.md

 > There's an interesting script in the user's home directory

 ## About the Challenge
-We have been given an access to SSH server and then there is a file called `useless` and if we check the content of the file
+We were given an access to SSH server and then there is a file called `useless` and if we check the content of the file

 ![preview](images/preview.png)